scherbakovandrey/Url-Shortener/README.md

 Installation
 ------------

-Execute this command to install the project:
+Execute these commands to install the project:

 ```bash
 $ cd url-shortener/